Academic Integrity

 FACULTY ADVISOR ON ACADEMIC INTEGRITY

-Strategic direction and PROGRESS
+Strategic Direction and Progress

 Teaching and learning with honesty and integrity requires ongoing engagement with all members of our campus community.
 In 2021, an Academic Integrity Working Group was struck by the Office of the Provost and Vice-President, Academic.